Allergic reactions can be triggered by house dust mites in your bedding, grass pollens in the summer breeze or peanuts taken in the diet.

 Skin Prick Testing

-Skin Prick testing is the oldest and most reliable form of allergy testing.
+Skin Prick testing is the oldest reliable form of allergy testing.
 Extracts of inhalant and food allergens are applied to the skin in droplet-form and the skin is then superficially “pricked” using a special blunt lancet.
 This allows some of the droplet to penetrate the outer layer of skin and set up an allergic response if allergic to the allergen.
 The response results in an itchy bump the size of your little finger nail if allergic and nothing at all will happen if not allergic.

 We test for various inhalant allergens such as house dust mites, pet dander, pollen from trees, grasses and flowers, mould spores and feathers.
 The commonest food allergens include dairy, egg, wheat, gluten, soy, nuts, seafood and yeast and all of these are included in our testing.
 Any number of allergens can be tested and fresh fruits, nuts, vegetables and exotic foods can be used to create a testing extract.
 So if you have a specific product or food you suspect, bring along a raw sample and we can make an extract.
 After the test, the itchy bumps will disappear within 45 minutes.
 Children can accurately be tested from the age of 4 months.
 All antihistamine medication must be stopped for 2 days prior to skin prick testing.